-Medibank ran the numbers on the over 95,000 national users of their Live Better Rewards App on how people have been tracking activities across pre-lockdown; lockdown #1 and lockdown #2 for Melbourne; and post-lockdown for all other states – and have uncovered some compelling evidence that reveals how Australian men have and are continuing to improve both their physical and mental habits over the past few months.
+Medibank ran the numbers on nearly 100,000 of their Live Better Rewards App users on how people have been tracking activities across pre-lockdown; lockdown #1 and lockdown #2 for Melbourne; and post-lockdown for all other states – and have uncovered some compelling evidence that reveals how Australian men have and are continuing to improve both their physical and mental habits over the past few months.

 What’s intriguing is how these healthy habits have continued post-lockdown in states where that’s applicable (again, sorry Melbourne).

 For example, Sydneysiders have seen a spike in healthy eating post-lockdown, with over 67% of Sydney men reporting a reduction in fast food consumption.
 Western Australia has seen an even greater trend, with a huge 222% uptick in healthy snacking being reported in the state since lockdown.
 It’s not just eating: Queenslanders have made the most of their scenic state with hiking up by 82%.

 The other interesting difference in Melbourne’s case is the difference in habits between the first wave of restrictions and the second.
 Lockdown #2 had more Melburnians make the switch from alcohol to water, with user activity skyrocketing to 88% from lockdown #1, according to Medibank.
 Another big increase from the first to the second lockdown is how often men are reading (a 92% increase from lockdown #1).